How To Set Up a POS System

 2. Decide Between Professional Installation & DIY

-On the other hand, some cloud and hybrid POS systems give you the option to self-install or have a professional installation (for a fee).
+Some cloud and hybrid POS systems give you the option to self-install or professional installation (for a fee).
 In that case, choosing between installing the POS system yourself and hiring a professional to do it comes down to your resources, administrative bandwidth, and the system’s complexity.
-Booking a professional installation―whether the POS brand requires it or you choose to do it to save time―typically comes with a price tag.
-Self-installation requires technical know-how and enough time to dedicate to the process.

 Pros & Cons of Self-installation vs Professional POS Installation